 Such forward-looking statements include but are not limited to statements regarding the permitting, feasibility, plans for development and production of the Chandgana Power Plant (as hereinafter defined), including finalizing of any power purchase agreement; the likelihood of securing project financing; estimated future coal production at the Ulaan Ovoo coal mineral property and the Chandgana coal mineral properties; development of the Pulacayo Project (as hereinafter defined) and other information concerning possible or assumed future results of operations of Prophecy.
-See in particular, portions of Part 3.1 - Three Year Corporate Development History - Summary of Three Principal Mineral Projects and Part 4 - Description of the Business.
+See in particular, portions of Part 3.1 - Three Year History and Part 4 - Description of the Business.